Back to Portfolio

 • Agrate, Italy (300mm) -- JV with STMicroelectronics, RFSOI

 The AI datacenter buildout requires massive bandwidth between GPUs, switches, and storage.
-Optical transceivers convert electrical signals to light for transmission over fiber optic cables.
-The industry is moving rapidly:
+Optical transceivers convert electrical signals to light for fiber optic transmission.
+The industry transition is accelerating:

-• 1.6T transceivers (fastest growing -- Tower is "by far the majority supplier" of 1.6T silicon PICs)
+• 1.6T transceivers (fastest growing -- Tower is majority supplier)

-• 3.2T transceivers (next generation, Tower developing 400G/lane modulators)
+• 3.2T transceivers (next generation, Tower developing 400G/lane modulators via "3 different pathways")

 Phase 1: Risk Analysis (Munger Inversion)